 - What are some scenarios where a patient would have multiple doctors?

-- Can you have prescriptions for multiple forms of cannabis (oil vs flower)?
+- Can I have prescriptions for multiple forms of cannabis (oil vs flower)?

-- How do I get a copy of my prescription?
+- Should I be given a copy of my prescription?

-- Once I have my prescription, can I choose a new pharmacy?
+- If I have my prescription, can I switch pharmacies?

 How many doctors can prescribe cannabis to a single patient?

 A medical cannabis patient can have more than one prescribing doctor.
 However, it’s always recommended you keep your treatment with one doctor if possible.
 It’s also recommended that you start with your GP.
-Any GP can prescribe medical cannabis in Australia (with the exception of Tassie where you need a specialist).
+Any GP can prescribe medical cannabis in Australia.
 There are some intricacies to the prescribing and limited cases where multiple doctors may be necessary.

 What are some scenarios where a patient would have multiple doctors?